chrisle/gattica/README.md

 ---------------
 ### 1.5.3 (15 July 2015)
   * Add support for adding the max_results parameter to get requests.
+  * Add a new end point to return the properties for an account.

 ### 1.5.2 (14 July 2015)
   * Be able to set the SAMPLING_LEVEL parameter yourself, it will default to higher precision.